livewire/livewire/docs/3_quickstart.md

 </div>
 ```

+## Set up Blade layout file

-Before we can render it, make sure you have an `app` layout stored in `resources/views/layouts/app.blade.php` that yields a section called `content`.
+Before we continue, make sure you have an `app` layout stored in `resources/views/layouts/app.blade.php` that yields a section called `content`.

 _Note: These files are generated automatically for you if you ran `php artisan make:auth` when creating your Laravel app._